yaakoubichaima/blog-app-backend/README.md

-# Blog Backend using Spring Boot 3.0, Maven, and Java 19
+# Blog Backend
+### using Spring Boot 3.0, Maven, and Java 19

 This repository contains a blog backend implemented using Spring Boot 3.0, Maven, and Java 19.
 The blog backend provides REST APIs to create, read, update, and delete blog posts.

+ ## Dependencies
+- **Spring WEB **
+is used for building web applications using Spring MVC.

+- **Spring Data Mongodb **
+is used to connect to MongoDB and perform CRUD operations.

 ## Installation